-- Nausea, upset stomach, vomiting - Decreased appetite - Dry mouth-Have your child try using sugar-free gum or candy. - Constipation-Encourage your child to drink more fluids and eat high-fiber foods; if necessary, the doctor may recommend a fiber medicine such as Benefiber or a stool softener such as Colace or mineral oil. - Insomnia (trouble sleeping) - Daytime sleepiness or tiredness-Do not allow your child to drive, ride a bicycle or motorcycle, or operate machinery if this happens. - Dizziness-This side effect is worse when the child stands up quickly, especially when getting out of bed in the morning; try having the child stand up slowly. - Excessive sweating
+- Anxiety and nervousness

+- Nausea

+- Daytime sleepiness-Do not allow your child to drive, ride a bicycle or motorcycle, or operate machinery if this happens.

+- Insomnia (trouble sleeping)

+- Decreased appetite

+- Weight loss

+- Dry mouth-Have your child try using sugar-free gum or candy.

+Occasional Side Effects

+Tell the doctor within a week or two:

+- Yawning

+- Blurred vision

+- Dizziness

+- Constipation-Encourage your child to drink more fluids and eat high-fiber foods; if necessary, the doctor

+may recommend a fiber medicine such as Benefiber or a stool softener such as Colace or mineral oil.

+- Lack of energy, tiredness

+- Excessive sweating

+- Trouble with sexual functioning